 Talent vortexing and centrifuging the DNA samples.

-Talent adding samples to the wells of the strip, then closing the cap.
+Talent adding samples to the wells of the strip, then closing the cap right after the sample is added into each well.

 Talent removing the strip from the holder and flicking their wrist.